Act I: First Bell

 Act VI: Ashes

 Smoke crawled along the square's roofline like a cat learning to be brave.
-The smell was sweat, pitch, cooked iron, and the bitter, wrong scent the thralls left behind.
+The smell was sweat, pitch, cooked iron, and the bitter, wrong scent the thralls left behind -- the corruption-reek that clung to stone and cloth and memory and wouldn't wash out for days.

 Aldric worked in the center of the square, surrounded by wounded, hands moving with the mechanical rhythm of someone past exhaustion who has no intention of stopping.
 When Caelin approached, he didn't look up from wrapping a farmer's arm.